 Free School Meals

-If you are on income support or income based job seekers allowance, you are entitled to free school meals for your child.
+If you are on income support, universal credit or income based job seekers allowance, you may be entitled to free school meals for your child.
 Please come into the school office to make your claim and for further information on qualifying figures.
 All information is treated in the strictest of confidence.
+Alternatively, please click the link below to visit the Norfolk County Council website for more information or to download a Free School Meals claim form.